lnbits/nostr.com/src/pages/nips.md

 ## Why should I care?

 Nostr is decentralized and not owned by a centralized service (like Twitter).
 This means that the direction of the protocol is up to all of us!
 We can suggest and advocate for changes and offer feedback on ideas suggested by others.
 Being an active part of the community gives you a say in the direction of the network.
 NIPs published in the main repository are already approved.
-Adding new ideas is done via Pull Request on that repo.
+Adding new ideas is done via pull request on that repo.

 ## Where can I find NIPs?